micwin/ticino/src/site/markdown/index.md

 # Welcome to the ticino modules!

-the ticino modules is a collection of java modules, targeting for some famous coding principles.
+the ticino modules is a collection of java modules.

+See more on the navigation bar on the left.